Trapped in the Sky: Plot

-John Tracy (voiced by Ray Barrett), who has been monitoring radio transmissions from space station Thunderbird 5, reports the unfolding events to his father on Tracy Island.
-Jeff dispatches Scott and Virgil (voiced by Shane Rimmer and David Holliday) to London in Thunderbirds 1 and 2.
-Landing at the airport, Scott assures Norman of International Rescue's good faith but orders that no photographs be taken of the Thunderbird machines.
-Airport police move in to guard Thunderbird 1, but the Hood, disguised as one of the officers, breaks in and photographs the cockpit.
-Scott is alerted by the on-board camera detector and the Hood flees in one of the police cars, chased up the M1 motorway by police.
+John Tracy, who has been monitoring the airport's radio traffic from Thunderbird 5, reports the events to Tracy Island.
+Jeff dispatches Scott and Virgil in Thunderbirds 1 and 2 to rescue Fireflash.
+Arriving at the airport, Scott assures Norman of International Rescue's good faith but orders that no photographs be taken of the Thunderbirds.
+Airport police move in to guard Thunderbird 1, but The Hood, disguised as one of the officers, is able to break into the cockpit and photograph the controls.
+Scott is alerted by the on-board camera detector.
+The Hood flees in a patrol car and is chased up the M1 motorway by police.

-Landing Thunderbird 2, Virgil deploys two remote-controlled Elevator Cars and a manned master car.
-The plan is to guide Fireflash into a gentle landing on top of the cars to avoid setting off the bomb.
-However, the first rescue attempt is aborted after one of the remote-controlled cars suffers a mechanical failure and crashes into a parked aircraft.
-Virgil activates a reserve car and Fireflash begins a second descent, successfully making contact with all three cars.
-Virgil brakes but then loses control of the master car; he crashes into a ditch but is unhurt.
-Supported by the other cars, Fireflash comes to a halt and the bomb, though dislodged by the inertia, fails to explode.
+Virgil lands Thunderbird 2, from which he deploys two remote-controlled Elevator Cars and a manned master car.
+The plan is to guide Fireflash into a soft landing on top of the cars to avoid setting off the bomb.
+However, the first rescue attempt is aborted after one of the remote-controlled cars breaks down and crashes into a parked aircraft.
+Virgil activates a reserve car and Fireflash makes a second descent, this time touching down on all three cars.
+Virgil applies brakes but loses control of the master car; he crashes but is unhurt.
+Supported by the other cars, Fireflash comes to a halt.
+The bomb is dislodged but fails to explode.

-Learning that the Hood has evaded the police, Scott alerts International Rescue's London agents, Lady Penelope and her chauffeur Parker (voiced by Sylvia Anderson and David Graham).
-Chasing the Hood in FAB 1, Penelope's specially-modified Rolls-Royce, Penelope and Parker blast him off the motorway with the car's machine gun.
-Although the Hood survives, his photographs are ruined and he swears revenge on International Rescue.
+Learning that The Hood has evaded the police, Scott assigns International Rescue's London agents – Lady Penelope and her chauffeur Parker – to stop him.
+Penelope and Parker chase The Hood in FAB 1, Penelope's specially modified Rolls-Royce, and use the car's machine gun to blast him off the motorway.
+The Hood survives but his photographs are ruined.

 Back on Tracy Island, Jeff has Kyrano examined by a doctor from the mainland.
-After giving Kyrano a clean bill of health, the doctor mentions the Fireflash incident and says that he would be honoured to shake International Rescue's hand.
-With a parting handshake, Jeff grants the unknowing doctor his wish, then tells his sons, "Boys, I think we're in business."
+After giving Kyrano a clean bill of health, the doctor notices a newspaper article about the Fireflash incident and remarks how he would be honoured to shake International Rescue's hand.
+With a parting handshake, Jeff grants the oblivious doctor his wish.
+He then turns to his sons and announces: "Boys, I think we're in business."